Subjective well-being: Life satisfaction

 Life satisfaction (global judgments of one's life) and satisfaction with specific life domains (e.g. work satisfaction) are considered cognitive components of SWB.
 The term "happiness" is sometimes used in regards to SWB and has been defined variously as "satisfaction of desires and goals" (therefore related to life satisfaction), as a "preponderance of positive over negative affect" (therefore related to emotional components of SWB), as "contentment", and as a "consistent, optimistic mood state" and may imply an affective evaluation of one's life as a whole.
 Life satisfaction can also be known as the "stable" component in one's life.
 Affective concepts of SWB can be considered in terms of momentary emotional states as well as in terms of longer-term moods and tendencies (i.e. how much positive and/or negative affect a person generally experiences over any given period of time).
 Life satisfaction and in some research happiness are typically considered over long durations, up to one's lifetime.
 "Quality of life" has also been studied as a conceptualization of SWB.
 Although its exact definition varies, it is usually measured as an aggregation of well-being across several life domains and may include both subjective and objective components.

 Eudaimonia

 Eudaimonic measures seek to quantify traits like virtue and wisdom as well as concepts related to fulfilling our potential such as meaning, purpose, and flourishing.
 Eudaimonic measures are often regarded as a core component of SWB, particularly in the field of positive psychology.
 However, it is unclear whether measures of meaning are really measures of wellbeing and little data has been collected on them.
+It is difficult to prove that eudaimonic measures of SWB are reliable, and more research is needed to increase the reliability of research methods which utilize this component of subjective well-being.
+As interdisciplinary research becomes more commonplace, a stronger understanding of previously overlooked eudaimonic experiences may arise from more reliable research methods.
+The importance of assessing an individual's eudaimonia in understanding their subjective well-being can be seen as early as in research with elementary school students.